lukso-network/docs/docs/learn/key-manager/get-controller-permissions.md

 Now that we have all the controller's addresses, You can retrieve the permissions of each individual controller by querying the data key [`AddressPermissions:Permissions:<controller-address>`](../../standards/universal-profile/lsp6-key-manager.md#retrieving-addresses-with-permissions).
 This involves 2 steps:

-1. Get the raw encoded `bytes32` permission for the controller
+1. Get the raw encoded `bytes32` permission for the controller.
 2. Decode this permission value to get an object listing which permissions are set or not for this controller.

 ### 3.1 - Get the encoded permission of the controller.